 Clinical Performance Exam (CPX)

+The Mini-CPX is designed to prepare students for the CPX and for the USMLE Step 2 Clinical Skills examination.
+The Mini-CPX is an important opportunity for learning and feedback mid-way through Foundations 2.
+In the Mini-CPX, each student will rotate through three patient stations independently in the Kanbar Center.
 In the role of “student doctor,” each student is expected to perform a focused history and physical examination based on the patient’s chief complaint, generate a working differential diagnosis, and present an assessment and plan to the patient.
-During the student’s interaction with the SP, a clinician will observe the encounter via video from the faculty media room.
+Students receive verbal feedback directly from each standardized patient.

 - Establish rapport quickly and effectively with patients